 Never Trust the weather forecast.

-I mean it, never never trust the weather fo
+I mean it, never never trust the weather forecast!

 Late last summer, while returning from Sheffield my father mentioned the existence of a windmill at Brill.
 I had no idea where Brill was, except that it must have been near the M40 and Chilterns as that was where we were passing.
 At the time I didn't really react but inwardly I was intrigued.
 I've not seen many windmills and certainly one so near to me would be worth the visit.
 I think the last time I'd come across a windmill was on a 10 year plus old family holiday in the Norfolk Broads.
 Personally I wasn't aware of any windmills near to me by a long stretch but then again I live in a valley which is generally not conducive to a frequent and decent breeze.